- Staying at the fantastic San Millan de la Cogolla monastery, a World Heritage Site.

 Our route proceeds west and a steady descent on winding roads leads us into the dramatically located medieval town of Nájera where the Rio Najerilla is an ideal shady spot for a sumptuous picnic lunch of local delicacies (there might even be time to stretch out under the shade of a tree for a rejuvenating siesta before heading out on the final miles of the ride!).
 Next we’ll continue onto the medieval villages of Codovin and Villar de Torre before a final steady climb brings us to the majestic monasteries of San Millan de Cogolla, guarded by the towering peak of San Lorenzo (2,270m).

 San Millán de la Cogolla, site of the Suso and Yuso monasteries which were declared World Heritage Sites by UNESCO, is known for being the birthplace of the first written words in Spanish.
-The setting of the Yuso monastery is exquisite and, lucky for us, comprises our hotel for the night.
+The setting of the Yuso monastery is exquisite and, lucky for us, we are dining there tonight!
 Opening days permitting, we will have time for a tour of the monastery this evening followed by tasting the local Bodegas Moreno reds in the hotel bar, not forgetting the chance to sample some Riojan culinary delights.

 - Meals: Breakfast, lunch